nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 I'll provide a collection of resources for this subject in the near future (or at least try to :?).

 “Young man, in mathematics you don't understand things.
-You just get used to them.” <br>
+You just get used to them.” <br />
 ― John von Neumann

 I guess you can say the same for some topics in this subject.